This post contains affiliate links.

 Reader rating

-Like I mentioned above, this smoothie recipe only requires four main ingredients (most of which you probably already have in your kitchen).
+This smoothie recipe only requires four main ingredients (most of which you probably already have in your kitchen).
+This is just an overview – jump to the recipe card for measurements and printable instructions!

-- Banana: Next up, 1 banana adds sweet, creamy oomph to this recipe.
+• Banana: Next, one banana adds sweet, creamy oomph to this recipe.
+I like using frozen bananas for a frosty consistency.

-- Milk: Finally, the liquid!
+• Milk: Finally, the liquid!
 I recommend using ½ to 1 cup of milk, depending on how thick or runny you’d like the smoothie to be.
-You can use a dairy-free option here too.
+You can use a dairy-free option here (like almond milk or your favorite non-dairy milk).

-The answer lies in the frozenness of the ingredients, because nobody likes a runny smoothie.
-When you use ingredients that are partly frozen (i.e. at least part of the fruit), you’ll wind up with a smoothie so frosty that you’ll be amazed it was created in your own kitchen.
+The answer lies in the frozenness of the ingredients (because nobody likes a runny smoothie).
+When you use frozen fruit, you’ll wind up with a smoothie so frosty that you’ll be amazed it was created in your own kitchen.

 Step 1: Prep the ingredients